 “Where are you from?”

-He shrugged.
-“It was pretty good.
+“Okay.
 This school seems harder.”

-“If you need any help with… ” she stopped herself, and laughed—and it wasn’t the fake kind of laugh she usually used on boys, it was genuine.
-“Oh my God I was just about to offer to help you, and I’m like, the world’s worst student!”
+“If you need any help with…” she stopped herself and laughed—and it wasn’t the fake kind of laugh she usually used on boys, it was genuine.
+“Oh my god, I was just about to offer to help you, and I’m like, the world’s worst student!”

-“Well, I’m not like a burn out or anything, but my grades are just… not so great.
+“Well, I’m not like a burn out or anything, but my grades are just…not so great.
 My sister Jules is a complete genius.”

-The bell that told kids that hall time was over and they should be walking into the next class now rang.
+The bell that told kids that hall time was over, and they should now be walking into the next class rang.

 “Oh no!
 I’m so sorry!”
 Allie said.
 “You’re going to be late because of me.”

 She started skipping lunch to avoid seeing her friends, sometimes hiding out in the library, or on nice days she’d sneak outside and walk around the parking lot.
 Once she went to the park near the school, even though leaving school grounds was forbidden.
-There was another kid there, swinging all by himself on one of the swings, and to her surprise, it was Zeke.
+There was another kid there, swinging all by himself on one of the swings, and to her surprise, she saw that it was Zeke.

 “You’re not supposed to be here during the school day,” she said.

 “It’s so cold and it gets dark so early.”
 Then she shrugged.
 “Not that it matters.
 I don’t do anything anyway.”
-Again she was aware that this was said in a matter-of-fact voice; not as a playful hint to be asked out.
+Again, she was aware that this was said in a matter-of-fact voice; not as a playful hint to be asked out.
 It was weird; she was nervous around him, but at the same time, she felt like she could be herself.
 “I have three sisters but they’re not around much.”

 “Are they all geniuses, or just the one?”